siouan/frontend-gradle-plugin/CONTRIBUTING.md

 #### Commit

 - Development branches MAY contain one or more commits to achieve the goal.
-- A pull request MUST be created to merge commits in a development branch into a version branch.
+- A pull request MUST be created to merge commits from a development branch into the `main` branch.
-- Linear history is expected in long-term branches: merge commits are forbidden.
+- Linear history is expected in the `main` branch: merge commits are forbidden.
-- A single commit by feature/fix/task is expected in long-term branches: commits in a development branch MUST be squashed before being merged in a long-term branch.
+- A single commit by feature/fix/task is expected in the `main` branch: commits in a development branch MUST be squashed before being merged in a long-term branch.
 If not done by the developer, squashing is forced when the pull request is merged.
 - Commit messages MUST follow the [Conventional commits][conventional-commits] specification.